With Black Techno Matters, Bernard Farley uses music to fuel revolution

 "I felt like I was saying, 'I'm not afraid of you guys, what are you going to do?'" recalls the subject of the snapshot, Bernard Farley, about the moment it was taken.
 "Seeing that photo changed me because I think I saw something in myself that I didn't necessarily see before."

 "It was a moment where I realized, [techno] is more than just parties, you know?
-We want to change the way society works, particularly how Black people are seen and celebrated," he said.
+We want to change the way society works, particularly how Black people are seen and celebrated," he says.

 Those tumultuous moments in the summer of 2020 crystallized a mission that Farley, a multidisciplinary artist who has made music and DJed under the names Outputmessage and B_X_R_N_X_R_D, had been thinking about since before the protests, before the pandemic.
 Black Techno Matters, the organization he founded, began when his Google searches for Black techno artists yielded little beyond information about the artists who birthed the sound in the 1980s.